Columbia Advert - November 1982

 It's for Columbia Data Products' PC - the first legal IBM 5150 clone.

-IBM's 5150 PC was something of a panicked response to the explosion of the microcomputer market in the early 1980s.
+IBM's 5150 PC was something of a panicked response to the explosion of the microcomputer market in the late 1970s and early 80s.
 Because of time pressures, the design team at IBM's Boca Raton facility decided to use off-the-shelf parts to build its new micro.

 As soon as the 5150 was released in 1981, other companies saw the flaw in this plan, and the race was on to clone it.
 Columbia Data Products was the first to do so - using a clean-room implementation of the IBM BIOS, so it was legally safe.